123jimin/voltedit/README.md

 # VOLTEdit
 VOLTEdit is a web-based SDVX chart editor, planned to support KSH and KSON chart formats.

+## Features
+Currently, these features are available.
+Note that this editor is in *very* early stage of active development now.

+* Importing KSH files via drag-drop
+	* Currently only short notes are visible.
+* Scrolling view via mouse wheel

 ## Planned Features
-These are planned features, as of 03 Jan 2020.
+These are planned features, as of 04 Jan 2020.

 ### Goal
 * KSH/KSON editor which can replace current kshoot editor